karlh001/archiveguard/README.md

 ### Linux

 For Linux, download "ag".
-Due to many different varients of Linux, if this does not work, try the ag.pyc using python but [read me](https://github.com/karlh001/archiveguardian/wiki/ag.pyc-File) first.
-You could also try the compatible version "ag_compatible" as this was built on an older version of Linux.
+Due to many different varients of Linux, if this does not work, try the ag.py in the /src directory using python but [read me](https://github.com/karlh001/archiveguardian/wiki/ag.py-File) first.

 Download and unpack the archive.
 Copy 'ag' to your usr bin for easy use on the command line.